David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across many areas.

-Lastly, this will look good on your resume if you are capable trainer.
+Lastly, this will look good on your resume if you are a capable trainer.
 Not everyone is capable of training.
-If you can train others despite different personalities, social issues, etc. then it will give you even more credibility at your workplace.
+If you can train others despite different personalities, social issues, etc., then it will give you even more credibility at your workplace.

 What to do Before the Job Training Starts

 Before you even consider training someone in how to do your job, you need to do some preparation so you can effectively train this other person: